Analysis of magnesium isotopes (LG-SIMS)

 Micrometer-scale, high-precision Magnesium (Mg) isotopic analyses provide essential information regarding the timing of early solar system events.

-The left-hand side graph shows that an excellent repeatability can be obtained for the δ25Mg and δ26Mg ratios measured with multicollection at very high mass resolution.
+The left-hand side graph shows that an excellent repeatability can be obtained for the δ25Mg and δ26Mg ratios measured in multicollection mode at very high mass resolution.

 Data courtesy of CRPG Nancy, France.